Simple, wholesome, and delicious, these calendula baked eggs are perfect for breakfast, brunch, or dinner. Serve with toast or potatoes.

 - 1/4 cup of Parmesan cheese

-- Start by preparing the vegetables.
-Wash and chop the spring greens, dice the onions and garlic and chop the tomatoes.
+- Wash and chop the spring greens, dice the onions and garlic and chop the tomatoes.

 - Add the olive oil and yellow onion.
-Cook for 2 minutes, until the onions are starting to soften.
+Cook for 2 minutes, until the onions start to soften.

 - Stir in the chopped tomatoes and garlic.
 Sprinkle on the salt and smoked paprika.
 Cook for 5 more minutes.